metatooling/syntactic/docs/usage.rst

 =====

-Creating a new custom syntax
+Create a new custom syntax
 ==============================